The Spring River Flows East: Techniques

 By using montage techniques, the editing of this film builds up stark contrast between male and female characters, clearly showing the gender confrontation to the public.
 While the male characters dominate the public space - rushing off to war and being present on a national level, the women are centered in a much more domestic space.

 These montage techniques are utilized during the war scenes as well.
 Shooting a war scene on location would be too expensive, so the directors creatively used newsreel footage alongside footage shot on studio sets, finding ways through montage sequences highly influenced by Russian director Sergei Eisenstein, to re-create credible visuals within their minimalist budget.
 By incorporating this historical footage from the war, the film's documentary-like form is also effectively strengthened.
 Throughout both parts of the film, captions point out the important incidents in history.
-Part 1 labels the events from 1931-1941 and Part 2 opens with a caption signaling Japan’s surrender to the Allies.
+Part 1 labels the events from 1931 to 1941 and Part 2 opens with a caption signaling Japan's surrender to the Allies.

 Political Influences

-With the Japanese surrender in 1945, within two years the economy was in a disastrous state and in need of recovery while Chiang Kai-shek and Mao Zedong fought for political dominance.
 From April 1941 to December of the same year, a newspaper company, China Business News (Hua Shang Bao), opened its business and embarked on movie production in Hong Kong.
-However during this period, Hong Kong under British control would be handed over to Japan by the government rather than to the Communist party.
+However, during this period, Hong Kong under British control would be handed over to Japan by the government rather than to the Communist party.
 Therefore, British government was eager to suppress anti-Japanese criticism.

-China Business News was led by Communist Party of China, and issued a lot of anti-Japanese remarks.
+China Business News was led by the Chinese Communist Party, and issued a lot of anti-Japanese remarks.
 It supported several movies talking about the atrocities committed by the Japanese army by issuing positive remarks on those films.
 China Business News took an effort on changing Hong Kong citizens minds.
 However, after December 1941, the Japanese army invaded and dominated Hong Kong.
 China Business News soon disappeared afterwards.

-By 1946, the nationalist state attempted to utilize the filming industry for ideological control and manipulation through post-war films by instituting film studios such as Central Film Studio 1 and 2 on Huaying’s premises.
+With the Japanese surrender in 1945, within two years the economy was in a disastrous state and in need of recovery while Chiang Kai-shek and Mao Zedong fought for political dominance.
+By 1946, the nationalist state attempted to utilize the filming industry for ideological control and manipulation through post-war films by instituting film studios such as Central Film Studio 1 and 2 on Huaying's premises.
 In addition, three studios were established by private entrepreneurs, which were the Wenhua, Kunlun and Cathy film production companies.
 In 1947, the socio-political campaign through filming was unsuccessful due to factionalism and mismanagement within the Nationalist organization, along with opposition, resistance, and criticism of the prejudiced policies from the Nationalists.
 Kunlun studio, along with the two other studios were mostly staffed by leftists who were consciously critical of the nationalist rule.
-The studio’s manifesto was to stand with the people.
-It aimed to expose and criticize the crimes of the KMT reactionary rule and the pain and persecution felt by the people under this rule, and to promote the people’s road of struggle.
+The studio's manifesto was to stand with the people.
+It aimed to expose and criticize the crimes of the KMT reactionary rule and the pain and persecution felt by the people under this rule, and to promote the people's road of struggle.